Pre-conference Ph.D. workshop

-Deadline for applications and papers: April 1, 2018.
-The participants will be informed about acceptance no later than April 15, 2018.
-The papers (see Course format) must be sent no later than May 20, 2018.
+Deadline for applications and papers: Deadline for the one-page letter is May 15, 2018.
+The participants will be informed about acceptance promptly after applying.
+The papers (see Course format) must be sent no later than June 3, 2018.

 Welcome to our pre-conference workshop in June, and please find all the information also from below (link to a pdf-file):